Ginzburg-Landau equations on Riemann surfaces of higher genus: The normal branch of solutions

-Consequently, the triple $(0, a, \mu)$ solves the Ginzburg-Landau equations \eqref{GLE'} for every constant curvature connection $a$ and every $\mu>0$, which proves Proposition \ref{prop:normal-sol}(i). \end{proposition} \begin{proof} Let $*$ be the Hodge star operator (the properties $*$ are listed in \eqref{star}).
+Consequently, the triple $(0, a, \mu)$ solves the Ginzburg-Landau equations \eqref{GLE'} for every constant curvature connection $a$ and every $\mu>0$, which proves \eqref{norm-sol}. \end{lemma} \begin{proof} Let $*$ be the Hodge star operator (the properties $*$ are listed in \eqref{star}).
 Using the relation $d^*=(-1)^k *d*$ on $k-$forms, we find $d^*d a=- *d*d a$.
-Since $*d a= b$, for some constant $b$, we have $d^*d a=- *d b =0$.
+If $*d a= b$ for some constant $b$, then $d^*d a=- *d b =0$.

 Conversely, if $d^*d a = 0$, then $d f= 0$, where $f:=*d a$ is a function on $X$, which implies that $f$ is constant. \end{proof}

 Recall that we call the branch $\{(0, a, \mu): a$ is a constant curvature connection and $\mu>0\}$ of solutions of the Ginzburg-Landau equations \eqref{GLE'}, the {\it normal} (or constant curvature) branch.
 We will bifurcate from this branch.